 (a) a decision made by the Director that relates to the making, variation or revocation of a prohibition order under Part 5A or an extended exclusion order under Part 5AA; or

+(aa) a decision made by the Director that relates to the making, extension or revocation of a banned drinker order under Part 5C; or

-(b) a decision made by the Director in respect of proceedings before the Director (other than a decision referred to in paragraph (a)).
+(b) a decision made by the Director in respect of proceedings before the Director (other than a decision referred to in paragraph (a) or (aa)).

 (1) Subject to subsections (3) and (5), if an interested person is dissatisfied with a reviewable decision, the person may apply to the Commission for a review of that decision.